A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Source: Google Maps

 You can update your Google Business Profile information at any time.
-That means you’re always in control of how your business hours, phone number, and other attributes appear online — which helps potential customers get in touch with you via the most recent contact information.
+That means you’re always in control of how your business hours, phone number, and other attributes appear online.
+This helps you direct potential customers to the most accurate contact information.

 Source: Google Maps